BobLd/JBig2.net/README.md

 While the project targets framework 4.8, it will work with older frameworks, possibly as far back as 1.0.

-## About the library
+## About the code

-This was originally written for JPedal, back when JPedal was BSD licensed.
-Since then the JPedal project has shifted to a LGPL license.
-This C# port retains the original BSD license.
+This was originally written for [JPedal](https://github.com/Lonzak/OpenViewerFX/tree/master/src/main/java/org/jpedal/jbig2).